 02. Make sure your laptop is up to the job

 In most cases, a laptop is probably the most important piece of kit when it comes to working from home.
 For the sake of your productivity (and sanity), you'll want to make sure it can handle whatever your job is about to throw at it.
-If it's time for an upgrade, we've covered options for all budgets elsewhere on the site.
+If it's time for an upgrade, we've got options for you.
 Topping our best laptop for graphic designers list is the hugely capable MacBook Pro 16-inch.
 Here are a few other options to cover a range of budgets: